artist-project/ARTIST/source/Tooling/pre-migration/benchmarking controller/README.md

 -- CloudSuite parser could not work correctly

-Functionality expected in next versions
+Functionality integrated in this versions
 ----

--- Implementation of more Cloud Providers connectors (e.g.,GAE)
+-- Implementation of more Cloud Providers connectors (GAE, Azure, Flexiant)

 Reference to the user/installation manual
 ----